swinburnedev/swin-dev-nx/README.md

 Libraries are shareable across libraries and applications.
 They can be imported from `@swin-dev-nx/mylib`.

+## Generate a new project

+Run `yarn nx workspace-generator new-project` and follow prompts

+Or specify params in the terminal
+> `yarn nx workspace-generator new-project "[title]" --excerpt="excerpt" [--dry-run]`

+Generates mdx file in `./_project` folder

 ## Development server

 Run `nx serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.